cookies-xor-cream/HugoTest/content/posts/poetry/nosebleed-the-first-night.md

 ---
-tags: ['Redacted'] # Daniella
+tags: ['Daniella']
 title: "Nosebleed: The First Night Is The Easiest"
 date: 2023-03-03
 ---

 It's been a half a dozen hours since,
-Where's the blood: I'm curious,
+where's the blood: I'm curious,
-Has it been rained on and been rinsed,
+has it been rained on and been rinsed,
-From seven to one past twelve.
+from seven to one past twelve.

 My sheets are soaked.
 My shirt is soaked.
 The tissues ran out,
-Now they're all soaked.
+now they're all soaked.

 My bloody nose,
-Knows no remorse,
+knows no remorse,
-It just keeps pumping,
+it just keeps pumping,
-To juxtapose
+to juxtapose
-This image of my tearless eyes
+this image of my tearless eyes
-With the painted face, but you might find,
+with the painted face, but you might find,
-It didn't time the thing quite right.
+it didn't time the thing quite right.

 Now it'll watch as my eyes both dry,
-At least it's not like watching paint
+at least it's not like watching paint
-Run and turn alive.
+run and come to life.